 We hope you enjoyed reading about our opinions and experiences on safety while traveling in our camper van here in Mexico.

-We encourage anyone who has an interest to plan a road trip through Mexico do start without hesitation and enjoy the trip!
+We encourage anyone planning a road trip through Mexico to start without hesitation and enjoy the journey!
+Please let us know in the comments section below if you have any questions.